 However, it is a bit complicated, and you will need to test your website functionality and appearance thoroughly to make sure nothing is broken.

 Upon activation, you need to visit the Asset CleanUp » Settings page and switch to the Test Mode tab.
 From here, you need to turn on the ‘Enable Test Mode’ option.

 This allows you to try out different settings and test them as an administrator without affecting website visitors.

 You need to scroll down and review the loaded files.
 If you see a file that you don’t need, then you can unload it for that particular page, post type, or sitewide.

 The plugin also allows you to choose specific posts or pages from here, or you can access the same options by editing the post or page as you normally would.

-On the post edit screen, you’ll find the Asset CleanUp box just below the post editor.
+On the post edit screen, you will find the Asset CleanUp box just below the post editor.

 You can now test your website using Google Pagespeed Insights to see the change in the unused CSS notice.

 We hope this article helped you learn how to easily remove unused CSS in WordPress.
-You may also want to follow our complete guide on how much does it cost to build a website, and check out our list of the best managed WordPress hosting.
+You may also want to see our complete guide on how much it costs to build a website and our expert picks for the best managed WordPress hosting.